acmeproducts/perf/core-ui-release-plan.md

 ## Purpose
-Lay out the first implementation wave for the core-first (Approach D) strategy so all necessary work lands in a single, coherent pull request.
-This ensures reviewers and QA see the full end-to-end experience—shared core, canonical actions, and frame-safe chrome—before we branch into future cartridges.
+Lay out the first implementation wave for the core-first (Approach D) strategy so all necessary work lands through a string of conflict-free, easy-to-review pull requests.
+This ensures the solo tester can validate each bundle sequentially without ever having to resolve merge conflicts or juggle multiple branches.

 ## Release scope
 1. **Similarity inventory + promotion.** Document every overlapping widget across